adinasarapu/adinasarapu.github.io/_pages/about.md

 Previously, at Emory Vaccine Center, I worked in [Human Immunology Project Consortium](https://www.immuneprofiling.org/) projects with emphasis in understanding the effects of adjuvanted seasonal flu vaccination in healthy as well as in HIV-infected individuals.
 At University of Florida, I applied systems biology approaches to study the effects of recreational marijuana and/or tobacco use in HIV-infected young adults.
 At University of California San Diego, I worked for [LIPID MAPS](http://www.lipidmaps.org) and UCSD [Signaling Gateway consortium](http://www.signalinggateway.org/molecule/) projects.
 {% endcomment %}

-Ongoing projects in this area include disease modeling using Induced pluripotent stem cells (iPSCs) of Lesch-Nyhan disease and DYT1 dystonia (<a href="http://pharmacology.emory.edu/hess-jinnah/index.html" target="_blank">HESS-JINNAH RESEARCH GROUP</a>).
+Ongoing projects in this area include disease modeling using Induced pluripotent stem cells (iPSCs) of Lesch-Nyhan disease and DYT1 dystonia (<a href="http://pharmacology.emory.edu/hess-jinnah/index.html" target="_blank">Hess-Jinnah Research Group</a>).

 <!-- Google tag (gtag.js) -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-RWM39QLMPF"></script>
 <script>